webconnex/slate/source/includes/_webhooks.md

 Content-Type | application/json
 User-Agent | Webconnex-Divvy
-X-Webconnex-Delivery | Hash for the delivery X-Webconnes-Event | Array of event types being sent X-Webconnex-Signature | HMAC for the webhook.
+X-Webconnex-Delivery | Hash for the delivery X-Webconnex-Event | Array of event types being sent X-Webconnex-Signature | HMAC for the webhook.
 Remains unchanged on resend events